SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 ### Staging View

 Once your workspace is created you'll see the Staging view.
-What you essentially have here is all the objects the Discovery agent found in the Kafka cluster it scanned.
+What you essentially have here is all the objects the Discovery Agent found in the Kafka cluster it scanned.
 There are a few Consumer Groups that were discovered, a few Kafka Connectors, some Topics and Schemas.

 ![Staging View](img/staging_view.png)